I’m sure you’ve heard this term several times before but it’s not clear to you.

 Although they can teach users something and make them laugh, your main goal should be to inform and persuade users.

-UX copywriting is about making your customers’ life easier.
-It convince them, at the same time, that your service or product is the best option.
+UX copywriting is about making your customers’ life easier and convincing them that your service or product is the best option.

-UX copywriting helps them buying your product, using it and interacting with your customer service.
+UX copywriting helps them buy your product, use it and interact with your customer service.

 We don’t want to rack our brains to understand what it takes to get what we want.